cicirello/alpine-plus-plus/README.md

 ## License
-The source code, including the Dockerfile and anything else within the Github repository is licensed under the [MIT License](https://github.com/cicirello/alpine-plus-plus/blob/master/LICENSE).
+The source code, including the Dockerfile and anything else within the Github repository, is licensed under the [MIT License](https://github.com/cicirello/alpine-plus-plus/blob/master/LICENSE).